• Skip to primary navigation

 • Remove the stones from the cherries, cut into quarters and place in a medium sized saucepan.

-• Add 100ml water, 1 tablespoon caster sugar and 2 teaspoons lemon juice.
+• Add the water, caster sugar and lemon juice.

 • Bring to the boil and simmer gently over a low heat for a few minutes until the cherries have softened.

-• Remove from the heat and stir in 1 teaspoon cornflour.
+• Remove from the heat and stir in the cornflour.
 Return to the heat and stir until the sauce has thickened.

 Nutrition